elastic/rally/docs/architecture/actor_system.md

 document focuses on the actors needed to *prepare* and *run* a benchmark, with the following limitations:

- * The mechanic actors that can setup an Elasticsearch cluster are not covered
+ * The mechanic actors that can set up an Elasticsearch cluster are not covered
  * Failure and cancellation are ignored, this is about the happy path
  * This pretends that we are benchmarking on a single machine with a single core.